Different Types of Cocktail Shakers - From Boston to Parisian

 Cons

-The Parisian Shaker, also called French shaker, has a beautiful and elegant design.
-Visually, to me, it is the most appealing type of cocktail shaker you can get for your home bar.
+The Parisian Shaker, also called French Shaker, has a beautiful and elegant design which is the main reason why its popularity has increased in the past years.
+Aesthetically, it is the most appealing type of cocktail shaker you can get for your home bar.

 You might, however, encounter some difficulties breaking the seal as it is a full metal shaker.
 And its capacity is relatively small, so you will mostly need to shake up your cocktails one by one.